jWebTools: open-source project

 Config

-Config is a very important namespace as many clases depend on its information.
-Basically the namespace consists of many variables and procs.
-However variables are by default set to very generic values and need to be overridden by settings in custom files and included where necessary.
+Basically the Config class consists of many variables and methods.
+However variables are by default set to generic values and must be overridden by setting correct values via local config files and included where necessary.

 A customization file could look like this: